danielaparker/jsoncons/doc/ref/cbor/cbor_view.md

     array, map, simple
 };

-struct map_entry
-{
-    item key;
-    item value;
-};
 ```

-An `item` is one complete, well-formed encoded item: its leading
+An `item` is one complete, structurally well-formed encoded item: its leading
 semantic tags, head, and content. `kind()` classifies the content after
 tags (`simple` covers major type 7: simple values and floating point);
 `argument()` is the head's argument — an integer's value, a string's
 length, a container's count, a simple value's number, or the bit
 pattern of a floating-point value.

-The ranges iterate with plain range-`for` and cannot fail: validation
-already happened. `elements()` and `entries()` yield checked items;
-`chunks()` yields the contiguous spans of a string's content, one per
+`chunks()` yields the contiguous spans of a string's content, one per chunk
-chunk for indefinite-length strings.
-Kind mismatches yield empty
+for indefinite-length strings.
+Structural container traversal is intentionally
-ranges.
-Iterating a container walks its encoding, so navigating to
-depth *d* of a document rescans the subtrees on that path; iteration
-beyond 32 levels of nesting inside one item may allocate.
+provided only by `navigator`, avoiding a second iterator state machine and its
+hidden subtree rescans.

 The typed accessors return `false`, leaving `value` untouched, exactly
 when the item is not of the requested kind; conversions are strict.